Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsubsection{Transparency}

-As \citeA{felzmann2020towards} explained, transparency refers to multiple normative concepts that should be considered in the ecosystem of automated decision making.
+As \shortciteA{felzmann2020towards} explained, transparency refers to multiple normative concepts that should be considered in the ecosystem of automated decision making.
 However, translating these concepts to a set of practical steps is a challenging task.
-In the field of NLP research, \citeA{mitchell2019model} introduced the concept of model cards as a means to address transparency of deep learning models.
-They urged the developers of models to report the details of data on which the models were trained and clarify the scope of use, including the applications where the employment of the model is not recommended.
+In the field of NLP research, \shortciteA{mitchell2019model} introduced the concept of model cards as a means to address transparency of deep learning models.
+They urged the developers of models to report the details of the data on which the models were trained and clarify the scope of use, including the applications where the employment of the model is not recommended.
 As an example, they presented a model card for the Perspective API system.
-IBM has proposed a similar concept, called FactSheets, for AI service providers to document the purpose, performance, safety, security, and provenance information on their products \cite{8843893}.
-Further, data statements \cite{bender2018data} and datasheets for datasets \cite{Gebru2018DatasheetsFD} were designed to standardize the process of documenting datasets. \citeA{bender2019typology} explained how transparent documentation can help in mitigating the ethical risks.
+IBM has proposed a similar concept, called FactSheets, for AI service providers to document the purpose, performance, safety, security, and provenance information on their products \shortcite{8843893}.
+Further, data statements \shortcite{bender2018data} and datasheets for datasets \shortcite{Gebru2018DatasheetsFD} were designed to standardize the process of documenting datasets. \shortciteA{bender2019typology} explained how transparent documentation can help in mitigating the ethical risks.

 Generally, the practical definition of transparency depends heavily on the circumstances of real-world deployment and is an essential criterion to earn the trust of the users.
-On the technology development side, transparency is tied to explainability and high-quality documentation, but may cause harm if not compatible with the principles of privacy \cite{weller2019transparency}.
+On the technology development side, transparency is tied to explainability and high-quality documentation, but may cause harm if not compatible with the principles of privacy \shortcite{weller2019transparency}.